Haiz14/Haiz14/README.md

 You can **Get work done in two clicks**

-And Save yourself the hassle and regular emotional distress by getting tasks automated, and spend time where *IT MATTERS*.
+And Save yourself the hassle and regular emotional distress by getting tasks automated, and live an easier life.

 Just send me a [**mail**](mailto:haiz.gigs@gmail.com) (don't forget to tell me about that frustrating task)